togrupe/dlive-midi-tools/README.md

    * An additional custom track prefix can also be added.<br>
    * Add two additional mono busses to record your mixing sum.

+9. `Generate dLive Director v2.xx CSV (Only Inputs)` Generates a CSV file for dLive Director incl.
+Name, Color, Patching, Gain, Pad, Phantom, using the Director CSV Import function, you can set a baseline for the MIDI based parameters.

 <br><br>
 > **_NOTE:_**  You can also use the tool to create only the DAW session file (Reaper or Tracks Live), in case you use a different audio console.
 In this case, use the following settings (1+2a/2b) and continue with Step 9 (3).<br><br>

    <img alt="onlyreaper" src="doc/daw_only.png" width="700"/>

-9. Click the button `Open spreadsheet and start writing process` to select the spreadsheet.
+10. Click the button `Open spreadsheet and start writing process` to select the spreadsheet.
 Afterwards, the selected action(s) start automatically.

    **Recommendation:** Please test it first with the delivered spreadsheet to make sure everything works properly.

-10. Console to DAW - Generates a DAW session from the current console settings.
+11. Console to DAW - Generates a DAW session from the current console settings.
 This can be triggered even later, when an existing show is available on the console.
 This process doesn´t need a spreadsheet.

 <img alt="consoletodaw" src="doc/console-to-daw.png" width="600"/>